 Note: While many dog crates have travel features, they are not necessarily the same as dog carriers.
 For this reason, we have a separate page for the best dog carriers.

-WARNING: Most crates aren't suitable for car travel.
+WARNING: Most crates aren’t suitable for car travel.
 Wire crates, in particular, are not designed to withstand a crash and can cause serious injury.
 Many crates can even increase the chances of injury for you and your dog.
-For travelling with your dog in a car, take a look at our page of the best in-car harnesses or best travel dog crates.
+For travelling with your dog in a car, take a look at our page of the best in-car harnesses.
 The Center for Pet Safety also has a list of certified products, including crates.

 Listed below are my five top picks for a great dog crate.
 Each has different features, so make sure you read the reviews to find the right one for your pet.